 You also have the option to enter and store more detailed information on each student.
 Once information is entered, your caseload can be sorted based on the data you entered by the headers at the top.

 To delete a student from your caseload, go to the 'Caseload' screen.
 Check the box next to the student and select the 'Actions' button at the top of the screen.
 You can then delete or archive the student.
 You will be prompted to verify this decision.
 Once a student is archived, the student will move off of your active caseload list and into the 'Archived Students' section on the home screen.
-If delete is selected, the student and all associated data is deleted from your account and cannot be retrieved.
+If you select 'Delete Students', the student and all associated data is deleted from your account and cannot be retrieved.

 To work with a specific student, click on the student icon next to the student's name from your caseload list or simply go the the 'Students' screen which is the next tab over.
 Here, you have options to create (1) Present Level Assessments; (2) Progress Monitoring tests; or (3) Goals.
 If you are looking to create accommodations for the student, you can do that from the 'Actions' drop down menu for that student.